DyloG783/gamer-buddy/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

-My questions for Casey:

-1. should I be loading my css into the global.css file or should that be extracted out and imported locally per component?
-2. NavBar.tsx/global.css can't get navigation link text to centre vertically